 1. Account Maintenance Fees: Some big bank accounts and credit cards tack on fees if you don’t maintain your account or meet specific requirements.
 Some charge you extra if you don’t maintain a certain balance, if you write too many checks, or if you don’t make enough transactions.
 These can add up quickly.
 Make sure when choosing an account or credit card, you read the specifics of your account agreement carefully.
 Look into which checking accounts and credit cards offer services that fit your lifestyle.

-Be sure to check out the variety of flexible Checking Account options that we offer here at First Financial including First Protection, High Yield, Free, Go Green Checking and more.
+Be sure to check out the variety of flexible Checking Account options that we offer here at First Financial.
 Plus, if you’re on the hunt for a great new maintenance-free credit card with rewards, click here to learn more about our low-rate Visa Platinum Credit Card and apply online.

 2. Subscriptions: While seemingly low monthly fees can be attractive, subscription magazines and online services (think Netflix, Hulu, etc.) add up.
 These costs are hurting your budget if you are not using the services or if you could find them elsewhere online for free.
 Eventually, these just become another add-on to your monthly payments so it’s a good idea every so often to re-evaluate whether yours are worth keeping.

-Did you know that our Visa Platinum Credit Card rate starts as low as 10.9% and offers rewards?* It’s a good idea to check the APR of some of your current credit cards to see if it’s time to switch!
-Keep in mind, we also don’t have any balance transfer fees – and as an additional BONUS, for a limited time if you are approved for a balance transfer of $5,000 or more to our VISA Platinum Credit Card, you will receive 10,000 bonus CURewards Points!
-You can apply for the balance transfer by stopping into any branch or calling 866.750.0100 to be sent a balance transfer request form.**
+Did you know that our Visa Platinum Credit Card has one of the lowest interest rates around and offers rewards?* It’s a good idea to check the APR of some of your current credit cards to see if it’s time to switch!
+Keep in mind, we also don’t have any balance transfer fees here at First Financial!
+You can apply for a balance transfer by stopping into any branch or calling 732.312.1500, Option 4.*

 4. Excess Phone, Cable & Utility Bills: Many households are paying hundreds of dollars for TV, Internet, cell phone, and utility expenses each month.
 No matter how comfortable these tools make us, they are taking up valuable space in our budgets.
 Look through your bills carefully and try to scale back from services you aren’t using or do not need to use, from running the air-conditioning while you are at work to paying for a DVR on a second TV you never even watch.
 Also, be sure you are not paying for a level of service you don’t need.
 If these alterations don’t bring a big enough impact on your budget, consider alternatives like prepaid phone services and switching cable providers.